CasparKielwein/Aaargh/Classes.md

 ### Comment
 Godsworn are basically Clerics, Paladins and Dnd 4e Avengers rolled together.
-Their oath determines what they are good at and the domains of their gods specify how they regain power points and thus greatly influence play-style.
+Their oath determines what they are good at and the domains of their gods specify how they regain Power-Points and thus greatly influence play-style.
 The domain has a smaller effect than the Oath.
 Some domains give access to abilities of other classes.
 These domains are intended for players who like to spend time tinkering.